codepath2017androidgroup10/EnRoute/README.md

 ## User Stories

-The following functionality is completed:
+The following required functionality is completed:

 * [ ]	User can **view search results**
   * [ ] User can enter a to and from destination